-The Office of Registration and Academic Records, as part of Enrollment Services, supports the Catalog and Curriculum Management function.
+The Office of the University Registrar, as part of Enrollment Services, supports the Catalog and Curriculum Management function.

 Senior Associate Registrar

 Direct questions regarding curriculog to firstname.lastname@example.org.

 The catalog is the document that explicitly states the requirements to which students must adhere in order to complete their degree program.